Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 By using the **`>>res(...)`** keyword it's possible to embed multi-line structured text, data or code resources and retrieve and access them as an object.

-The resources are stacked on the dpdl stack and can be accessed by id or by it's name at any execution point.
+The resources are stacked on the dpdl stack and can be accessed by 'id' or by 'name' at any execution point.

+Stack variables available on the current execution stack can be referenced via place-holders in the resource that are than compiled into the returned object at every invocation.

 This approach provides a flexible and readable way to handle different kind of resources like structured text, data and code.